Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 than 1 % at |bXi| > 0.2.

-A similar calculation process is
+similar calculation process is applied to lnaXi/bXi.

-applied to lnaXi/bXi.
 In Figure 3-8, the following universal line for lnaXi/bXi

 is shown: